Testimonials

 Below, there are testimonials from both current members of the Investments Committee.

-Read what makes the IC special to them, and click each name to view their LinkedIn profile!
+Read what makes the IC special to them, and click each name to learn more about them!

 Phoenix Zhang